The Cokeville Miracle: Cast

+A child on the set was the son of an actual survivor of the 1986 attack, Kam Wixom.

 Production

 The film was written and directed by T. C. Christensen, (The Work and the Glory, Only a Stonecutter, 17 Miracles, Ephraim's Rescue) and produced by Ron Tanner and Christensen.
 The film debuted on June 5, 2015, in select theaters in Utah, and then across the United States.
 The film was subsequently released on DVD and Blu-ray for distribution by Excel Entertainment Group through Deseret Book and affiliated retailers.